Arts, Literature and Communication

 Courses common to both profiles

-Who?
-What?
-When?
-Where?
-Why?
-How?
-Six simple questions that journalists use to help define our world.
-How can you reach thousands, perhaps millions, of readers and viewers effectively and accurately?
-This course is designed to introduce first-year students to many types of journalism and mass communication from the printed word and photojournalism, to broadcast.
-Students will also examine journalism from a global approach and learn how media is developed and regulated in other cultures.
+A message moving from a sender to a receiver.
+Seems simple enough.
+Now factor in the variables that can make this message lost, misunderstood, less effective, even meaningless.
+Communicating to one person vs. communicating to hundreds, thousands, or millions faces significant challenges.
+This course is designed to introduce first-year students to many types of mass communication/journalism from the printed word and photojournalism, to broadcast and online communication.
+Students will also examine communication from a global approach and learn how media is developed and regulated in other cultures.
 Students will begin to learn news writing styles, mass communication laws and ethics.

 530-232-LE International Cinema 2-2-2 (2cr)